jaclu/tmux-packet-loss/README.md

 ### Recent changes

+- Updated Readme to match the current defaults
 - loss FLOAT -> DECIMAL(5,1)
     Now limiting to one decimal for packet loss in DB.
     More isn't needed and makes for more consistent output when dumping